 Locals eat thousands of plates of their namesake chili every day.
 It’s nine-figure business around Cincinnati.
 If you’re on board with spaghetti, bolognese, and grated cheese, you’ll understand the appeal—just don’t anticipate chili con carne.
 And if you can’t bring yourself to ask your server for an any-way, order a Coney.
 It’s chili on top of a hotdog.

 Need to Know

 Skyline and Gold Star are the two biggest chains of Cincinnati chili parlors.
-Their outposts are cloistered around the greater Cincinnati metro area and Northern Kentucky, but Skyline also has locations Indiana and Florida.
+Their outposts are clustered around the greater Cincinnati metro area and Northern Kentucky, but Skyline also has locations in Indiana and Florida.
 Other popular chains include Dixie Chili, in Kentucky, and the Hard Times Cafe in the Washington, DC, area.